escobrio/visual-odometry-pipeline/README.md

 ### 2. Workflow
 Put the actual lode into seperate file in `src`, run all of this from jupiter notebooks in `notebooks`.

+### 3. TODO's

+- bridge part I & II --> change initialization of part II depending on results of part I
+- make parameter file, that contains all parameters
+- Build a visualization
+- How to improve the slame pipline (remove local jitter)